Advocacy

 Epinephrine in Schools

 Food allergies continue to be a growing problem, especially among young children.
 Around 20 million people in the United States have food allergies and 4 million are children.
 These children spend much of their day in school.
-Food is naturally part of the school day, so they may be exposed to food allergens that can trigger a severe allergic.
+Food is naturally part of the school day, so they may be exposed to food allergens that can trigger a severe allergic reaction.
 This severe allergic reaction can be life-threatening if not treated promptly.

 AAFA and KFA feel states should implement policies that promote access to epinephrine, including:

-See where your state ranks on epinephrine in schools in our 2019 State Honor Roll of Asthma and Allergy Policies for Schools.
+See where your state ranks on epinephrine in schools in our 2025 State Honor Roll of Asthma and Allergy Policies for Schools.

 Insurance Coverage and Pricing